-In Maryland, special education decision-making rights remain with the parents when their child turns 18, except in specific cases.
+In Maryland, special education decision-making rights remain with the parents when their child turns 18.
 There are limited circumstances under which special education decision making rights may be transferred to the student.
 There is a process by which this takes place and criteria that must be met before the transfer of decision-making rights at the age of majority can take place.

-Place their child in a private school, but not to expect the school system to automatically fund the placement.
+Unilaterally place their child in a private school, but not automatically expect the school system to fund the placement.

-Families must notify the LEA or PA before their decision to place their child in a private school if they disagree with the placement made by the IEP team, however, they cannot assume the LEA or PA will pay for that placement.
-Families can access dispute resolution processes such as mediation and/or a due process hearing to resolve their concerns and request funding for their child's placement.
+Families may place their child in a private school if they disagree with the placement made by the IEP team, however, they cannot assume the LEA or PA will pay for that placement.
+Families can access dispute resolution processes such as mediation and/or a due process hearing to resolve their concerns about their child's placement.

-Have a surrogate appointed if there is no parent available.
+Have a Surrogate Appointed if there is no Parent Available

 If a student has no individual who meets the definition of a parent available to support the special education process, the LEA or PA may appoint a parent surrogate to act as the parent for that student.
-The parent surrogate may not be "the state," meaning that a social worker or an employee of any agency involved in the education or care of the child may not be appointed as a parent surrogate.
-A parent surrogate is trained by the LEA or PA, and MSDE is notified of their appointment.
+The parent surrogate may not be "the state," meaning that the social worker assigned to the student may not be appointed as a parent surrogate.
+A parent surrogate is trained by the LEA or PA, and the MSDE is notified of their appointment.

-Consent to, or revoke consent for. many Special Education Processes.
+Consent to, or Revoke Consent for.
+Many Special Education Processes.